ralyon76/stationeers-server/README.md

 2. Optionally mount ```/steamcmd/stationeers``` somewhere on the host or inside another container to keep your data safe
 3. Enjoy!

-*You might alternatively edit `default.ini` to further customize your installation, but this hasn't been fully tested.
-Using environment variables is the only recommended way at the moment.*

 The following environment variables are available:
 ```
-STATIONEERS_SERVER_STARTUP_ARGUMENTS (DEFAULT: "-loadlatest Mars -settings StartLocalHost true AutoSave true ServerVisible true ServerMaxPlayers 13 " - Default startup arguments)
-STATIONEERS_SERVER_NAME (DEFAULT: "A Docker Server" - Publicly visible server name)
+SERVER_NAME          (DEFAULT: "A Docker Server" - Publicly visible server name)
-STATIONEERS_WORLD_TYPE  (DEFAULT: "Mars" - World type, mainly used for world type to start a new game)
+WORLD_TYPE           (DEFAULT: "mars" - World type, mainly used for world type to start a new game)
-STATIONEERS_WORLD_NAME  (DEFAULT: "Mars" - World name, mainly used for save names etc.)
+WORLD_NAME           (DEFAULT: "Mars" - World name, mainly used for save names etc.)
+SERVER_PLAYERS       (DEFAULT: "10" - Set the max number of players that can connect)
+SERVER_AUTO_SAVE     (DEFAULT: "true" - Set to false if you do not want the server automatically saving)
-STATIONEERS_SERVER_SAVE_INTERVAL (DEFAULT: "300" - Automatic save interval in seconds)
+SERVER_SAVE_INTERVAL (DEFAULT: "300" - Automatic save interval in seconds)
+SERVER_DIFFICULTY    (DEFAULT: "Easy" - Set difficulty level to Easy, Normal or Stationeer)
-STATIONEERS_GAME_PORT (DEFAULT: "27500" - Used for both incoming client connections (UDP) and the web-interface (TCP))
+GAME_PORT            (DEFAULT: "27016" - Used for both incoming client connections (Make sure this is forwarded and not firewalled))
-STATIONEERS_SERVER_PASSWORD (DEFAULT: "" - Server password)
+SERVER_PASSWORD      (DEFAULT: "" - Server password)
+SERVER_PUBLIC        (DEFAULT: "false" - Set to true if you want your server advertised on the public list)
+AUTH_SECRET          (DEFAULT: "" - Set a password to use the serverrun command in the client)
 ```

-## Administering the server

-Stationeers comes with a built-in web-interface for RCON, which can be accessed at http://your-server-ip:27500.

-You should definitely set/change the RCON password for this (default password is `stationeers`, which is found in `default.ini`).

-## Anything else

-If you need help, have questions or bug submissions, feel free to contact me **@Dids** on Twitter.

 ## License